What Can I Dispute On My Credit Report?

 • Incorrect personal information – Name, addresses, social security numbers, date of birth reporting incorrectly.

 • Inaccurate reporting of account or other information – for example, a collection was paid 2 years ago, but it still shows a balance.
-Or an account was included in a Chapter 7 bankruptcy but it is reporting as a charge off account with a balance still owing.
+Or an account was included in a Chapter 7 bankruptcy but it is reporting as a charge-off account with a balance still owing.

-• Mixed or split credit files – for example a father and son have the same name, Sr. and Jr. Or credit from someone who has the same name is on your credit report.
+• Mixed or split credit files for example, a father and son have the same name, Sr. and Jr. Or credit from someone who has the same name is on your credit report.

-• Duplicate reporting of an item – for example two collections for the same debt.
+• Duplicate reporting of an item for example, two collections for the same debt.

-• Fraud or Identity Theft information – where you may see inquiries, accounts or collections you never applied for.
+• Fraud or Identity Theft information – where you may see inquiries, accounts, or collections you never applied for.

-Dispute Inaccuracies:
+Dispute Credit Report Inaccuracies:

 You may write to the credit reporting agencies with the information you have highlighted with a request for correction/deletion depending on your specific dispute.
-Mailing your letters certified or return receipt is recommended.
-Sample disputes letters can be found on page 113 of Springboard’s ebook, Consumer Guide to Good Credit, available for free download in English and Spanish.
+Mailing your letters certified or return receipts is recommended.
+Sample disputes letters can be found on page 113 of Credit.org’s ebook, Consumer Guide to Good Credit, available for free download in English and Spanish.
 You may also dispute some items online at www.annualcreditreport.com.

 Statute of Limitations for Reporting: